discrete-notes/discrete-notes.github.io/_posts/2020-08-27-teaser-planarity.md

 locally everything seems fine, for every node, but that there are "long paths" forming a $K_{5}$ for example.

 The help comes as a labeling: every node is assigned a label.
+Theses labels can be seen by the nodes: a node can see its own label and the labels of its neighbors.

 ![](assets/planar-teaser-labels.png){: .center-image width="70%"}

-Theses labels can be seen by the nodes: a node can see its own label and the labels of its neighbors.

 Now we want the nodes to have procedure such that the following condition is verified:

-* if the network is not planar, then for all possible labeling, at least one node should raise an alarm
+* if the network is not planar, then for all possible labeling, at least one node should raise an alarm,
-* if the network is planar, then there exists a labeling such that no node should raise an alarm.
+* if the network is planar, then there exists a labeling such that no node raises an alarm.

 Note that it is a condition similar to the one of the complexity class NP.